openstack/horizon/doc/source/install/next-steps.rst

 * Customize your dashboard.
 For details, see :doc:`/admin/customize-configure`.

 * Set up session storage.
-For derails, see :doc:`/admin/sessions`.
+For details, see :doc:`/admin/sessions`.

 * To use the VNC client with the dashboard, the browser must support HTML5 Canvas and HTML5 WebSockets.